Nick7244/Nick7244.github.io/aboutMe/index.md

 <img width="300" height="300" src="../pics/Graduation.jpg">
 </p>

 Since having graduated with my bachelor's, I am currently pursuing my master's in Robotics Engineering (also at the Hop!).
-Feel free to check out some of the projects I'm working on [**here**](../research/index.md#research)!
+Check out some of the research projects I'm working on [**here**](../research/index.md#research)!